Use of e-Bikes by Public Safety Cyclists Position Paper - August 2020-Revised February 2025

 Content for this position paper includes input from IPMBA members, industry representatives, and other subject matter experts, as well as the results of an e-Bike survey conducted by IPMBA in January 2019.

-This position paper was reviewed and approved by the IPMBA Board in April 2019, and updated in August 2020.
+This position paper was reviewed and approved by the IPMBA Board in April 2019, and updated in August 2020 and February 2025.

 Background: